 The Subject Specialist Task Force was charged with identifying and articulating the role of subject specialists in the design, delivery and assessment of Library services and to develop a document that could be used in the preparation of new position descriptions.
 The Task Force targeted five areas of primary responsibility for subject specialists: 1) Engagement; 2) Reference Service; 3) Collection Development; 4) Instruction; and 5) Professional Development.
 Within each of these categories, new and expanded areas of involvement with our users, the profession, and emerging information technologies were identified.

 This document is not intended to be used as an assessment tool of an individual librarian’s performance, but as a guide to the myriad opportunities our profession provides.
 It is hoped the ideas present a springboard for expanding the role of current subject specialists in the University communities they serve, as well as a guide to assist career advancement in the Libraries.
 Subject specialists all serve different constituencies with different needs and expectations based on a number of different measures.
 No one can expect to excel in all of the areas identified in this document.
 However, the Task Force believes the roles and responsibilities outlined below are realistic and achievable by most everyone working as a subject specialist in the University of Illinois Libraries.
-The final document should also provide easy development of position descriptions for any new employment opportunities in the subject specialist arena.
+In addition, an outline of the roles and responsibilities of the subject specialist is provided as an addendum to this document to facilitate the development of position descriptions for any new employment opportunities in the subject specialist arena.

 Identification of Roles & Responsibilities

 - Works collegially with other librarians and staff

 - Maintain a high level of expertise in the subject area served and related areas

 - Stay abreast of new research and information trends in the subject area

 - Share knowledge and subject expertise with others through formal and informal instruction sessions

 - Practice continual needs assessment in assigned areas